Weightlifting can support vacuum bell therapy by strengthening the weak back muscles responsible for proper posture.

 It is essential to focus on proper technique to reap the maximal postural benefit of the exercises while limiting the risk of injury.
 Mr. Eckart Klobe himself recommends exercising to support the vacuum bell therapy.

-How Vacuum Bell Therapy Affects Muscles
+Vacuum Bell Therapy Impacts Muscles

 According to Eckart Klobe, lifting the chest wall stretches the muscles that are pulling from the inside, such as the diaphragm and the transversus thoracis muscle.

 Because of this, these muscles will get used to their new position and won’t pull the sunken chest inward quite as far as when you remove the vacuum bell device.